 However, Oklahoma applies the principle of several liability, which means that each defendant is only liable for the damages proportionate to his or her share of the fault for causing the victim’s injury.

 Collateral Source Rule

-The collateral source rule states that any compensation an injury victim receives from a source other than the at-fault party will not reduce the amount of damages recoverable from the defendant.
+The collateral source rule states that any compensation an injury victim receives from a source other than the at-fault party will not reduce the number of damages recoverable from the defendant.